Wednesday, March 30, 2005

 Unfortunately about half the contents of this book duplicate stories that already appeared in the first two DITKO READER volumes, so there wasn't as much new to me as there could have been.
 It's a shame, with so much Ditko work that hasn't been seen in decades to have that much duplication in volumes released so close together and so similar in format.
 There was enough previously unreprinted artwork to make it worth picking up, and if you don't have the READER volumes yet it's great (I recommend you get the READER volumes first, as they have a wider variety of work, with a lot of fantasy, general sci-fi and western stories as well as the space opera types in here).

 Among the interesting contents is the story "The Blue Men of Bantro", which features a comic book artist as a character.
-Doesn't appear Ditko modelled the character after himself, but he does have Captain Atom and the Mysterious traveler among the art on his wall.
+Doesn't appear Ditko modeled the character after himself, but he does have Captain Atom and the Mysterious traveler among the art on his wall.

 One of the oddest stories is the latest, "Way Out, Man" from 1961.
 I'm not sure if the story makes much sense, but it involves Stanley, a total square, and his beatnik girlfriend Gigi.
 Then it gets weird, with Martian friends of Stanley helping him to adopt a beatnik lifestyle to better satisfy Gigi.
 Great artwork by Ditko in this one, very creative and at times surreal.
 Ditko doing straight humour is kind of rare, but a pleasure when he does.
 He uses a really odd exaggerated style with the design and movement of his characters that just cracks me up, and this particular story gives him a lot of material.